Glaucostegus

 Glaucostegus, also known as giant guitarfishes, is a genus of large Indo-Pacific rays, with a single species, Glaucostegus cemiculus, in the East Atlantic, and Mediterranean.
 They were formerly classified in the family Rhinobatidae but are now recognized as a distinct family, Glaucostegidae.

 Their upperparts are uniform pale yellowish, brownish or greyish, and the nose is pale.
 Most are large, reaching 1.7-3 m in length depending on the exact species involved, except for the small G. obtusus that is less than 1 m.

 Species

-There are seven recognized species, all of which are classified as critically endangered:
+There are nine recognized species, all of which are classified as critically endangered: